Mike Pompeo 'has not considered' NI envoy

 He was questioned about it by Irish-American Congressman Brendan Boyle.

-Mr Boyle said 32 members of the House of Representatives wrote to Mr Pompeo in support of a new envoy and it was "very concerning" he not considered it.
+Mr Boyle said 32 members of the House of Representatives wrote to Mr Pompeo in support of a new envoy and it was "concerning" he had not considered it.

 In February, Mr Pompeo's predecessor Rex Tillerson said the US had a list of names under consideration for the role.